Shedding the Spotlight on Anime Author Aneko Yusagi

 The pen name is not a traditional Japanese name.
 The leanings of this pseudonym may relate to a variety of factors.
 Yusagi’s name seemingly bears similarities to another writer named Natsume Akatsuki.
 Who for the longest time was considered to be a woman primarily because his name sounded feminine.

 Worlds Created by Aneko Yusagi

 After achieving unprecedented success in the field and enjoying countless readers being hooked to the then online novel, Media Factory approached the novelist.
 Since then, the company has worked with Aneko Yusagi to rewrite the series and expand the storyline and character development.
-The first release done by the company happened in August 2013, which provided readers first access to light novels within Japan.
+The first release by the company happened in August 2013, which provided readers first access to light novels within Japan.

 Humble Beginnings and Inspiration

-Controversies Surrounding the Author and His Work
+Controversies Surrounding the Author and Their Work

 The light novel series, manga series, and anime adaptation performed well in Japan.
 However, the show garnered flak within its North American audience for how it depicted slavery.
 Surprisingly, creators of the show state that the same story did not create a big stir among their local audience.

 This controversy gave rise to allegations of the author being a man due to their sexist remarks and leanings throughout the whole storyline.
 With a particular focus on Naofumi and his enslavement of Raphtalia.
 The season premiere also showed false accusations of rape.
 This further added fuel to the fire as it seemingly sets a negative precedent towards the whole series.